sinjs/python-cats/README.md

 # python-cats
-download a fuck ton of cats
+This script will download a lot of cats into the cats folder in the directory this script is executed.

+## Requirements

+- python3 and pip
+- requests library (`pip3 install requests`)